 - Lock the back right strap of the hoist on the central right batten by means of a self-tapping screw B1999010.
-Figure 5-35. - Assemble & secure the pulley fitting of the CORSET fine cord on the hang point bracket by means of the two screws BHC 6-25 B062610 and the 2 nylon washers 6-14 B820610, the 2 washers 6-13-2 B820510 and the 4 washers 6-14-4 B820710 as indicated in drawings OP10-34CO & U028271-M120.
+Figure 5-35. - Tighten the fine cord fairing guidess of the A-frame in the position indicated in drawing OP10-32MO, parallel to the keel. - Assemble & secure the pulley fitting of the CORSET fine cord on the hang point bracket by means of the two screws BHC 6-25 B062610 and the 8 nylon washers 6-14-4 B820710 as indicated in drawing U028269-M120.
 Apply threadlock to the two fastening screws.
-Do not over tighten the fixing screw BHC 6-20 B062110 of the pulley so that it can rotate freely.
 Figure 5-36.

-- Refer to drawings Y153030 & UO28271-M100. - The fine cord of the CORSET has a knot on the end near the control lever.
-Thread the cord in the hole on the flat surface of the cone-shaped pulley D274011 of the control lever by the free end and pull it until the knot is blocked in its housing. - Assemble the controls of the CORSET and its cone-shaped pulley on the right base so that the body is slightly turned towards the center of the A-frame (about 25°) and positioned nearest to the attachment of the lower front cable, which corresponds to the measurement indicated in drawing OP10-35CO.
+- Refer to drawings Y153030 & UO28269-M100. - The fine cord of the CORSET has a knot on the end near the control lever.
+Thread the cord in the hole on the flat surface of the cone-shaped pulley D274010 of the control lever by the free end and pull it until the knot is blocked in its housing. - Assemble the controls of the CORSET and its cone-shaped pulley on the right base so that the body is slightly turned towards the center of the A-frame (about 25°) and positioned nearest to the attachment of the lower front cable, which corresponds to the measurement indicated in drawing OP10-35CO.
 Do not tighten screw CHC 6-20 B062010 too tightly (the threading is nylon).
 If dual control bars have been installed for instruction, the body should be turned towards the outside of the A-frame in order to allow for the full rotation of the handle.
 Figure 5-37.

 • Thread the fine cord in the four guides of the right A-frame strut then on the pulley of the hang point bracket, then wrap it around the pulleys of the hoist and through the hole in the adjusting screw near the trailing edge, as shown in drawing OP10-35CO.
 Tie a figure eight knot right behind the adjusting screw to tighten the retaining straps of the hoist without constraining the protection plate.
 Tighten the CORSET to the maximum using the lever.
 You should be able to tighten by hand the slack of the fine cord behind the adjusting screw, 5 more centimeters, before the front pulleys of the hoist make contact.
 Adjust the position of the knot to obtain these 5 centimeters.
 Check by measuring the axel spread between the two central nose battens at the point of screw 6-25 B062510 securing the guides of the central batten of the trailing edge.
-A precise measurement of 455mm should be obtained.
+A precise measurement of 460mm should be obtained.
 Adjust the position of the knot slightly if necessary.
 Thread the plastic finishing cap, cap for bungee P230010, tie a figure eight knot at the end of the fine cord, and close the cap.
 Figure 5-38.